 Ask your janitorial service to bid your floor cleaning and maintenance services as well.
 Most cleaning companies offer these services and most will charge a lesser rate if they are already cleaning the building.
 If your current cleaning company already has access to the facility, they can reduce the likelihood of not having access, not being able to touch base with the point of contact, not having the right keys to access each area, not having the correct key fobs, not having access to the mop sink and/or running water, etc. Cutting down the likelihood of mishaps on cleaning jobs can help by saving money on cleaning costs.

 For more information on commercial cleaning education, visit ISSA at www.issa.com.
-For more information on commercial cleaning services in Columbia, SC, visit https://www.palmettocommercialservices.com.
+For more information on commercial cleaning services in Columbia, SC, visit Palmetto Commercial Services at https://www.palmettocommercialservices.com.